-How Do I Find a Provider For The Substance Use Disorder Treatment Services I Need?
-The Drug Medi-Cal Organized Delivery System county may put some limits on your choice of providers.
-You can request that your Drug Medi-Cal Organized Delivery System county provide you with an initial choice of providers.
+How Do I Find A Provider For The Substance Use Disorder Treatment Services I Need?

+The Drug Medi-Cal Organized Delivery System County may put some limits on your choice of providers.
+You can request that your Drug Medi-Cal Organized Delivery System County provide you with an initial choice of providers.
 Your Drug Medi-Cal Organized Delivery System must also allow you to change providers.
 If you ask to change providers, the county must allow you to choose between at least two providers to the extent possible.

 Your county is required to post a current provider directory online.
-If you have questions about current providers or would like an updated provider directory, visit the Los Angeles County's directory called the Service and Bed Availability Tool (SBAT) at http://sapccis.ph.lacounty.gov/sbat/ or call the county's Substance Abuse Service Helpline (SASH) toll-free phone number at 1-844-804-7500.
-A current provider directory is available electronically on the county's website, or accessible on the RecoverLA.org mobile application, or in paper form upon request.
+If you have questions about current providers or would like an updated provider directory, visit your county website called the Service and Bed Availability Tool (SBAT) at http://sapccis.ph.lacounty.gov/sbat/ or call the county's Substance Abuse Service Helpline (SASH) toll-free phone number at 1-844- 804-7500.
+A current provider directory is available electronically on the county's website, or in paper form upon request.

-Sometimes Drug Medi-Cal Organized Delivery System's contract providers choose to no longer provide Drug Medi-Cal Organized Delivery System services as a provider of the county, no longer contracts with the Drug Medi-Cal Organized Delivery System county, or no longer accepts Drug Medi-Cal Organized Delivery System patients on their own or at the request of the Drug Medi-Cal Organized Delivery System county.
-When this happens, the Drug Medi-Cal Organized Delivery System county must make a good faith effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving substance use disorder treatment services from the provider.
+Sometimes Drug Medi-Cal Organized Delivery System County contract providers choose to no longer provide Drug Medi-Cal Organized Delivery System services as a provider of the county, no longer contracts with the Drug Medi-Cal Organized Delivery System County, or no longer accepts Drug Medi-Cal Organized Delivery System patients on their own or at the request of the Drug Medi-Cal Organized Delivery System County.
+When this happens, the Drug Medi-Cal Organized Delivery System County must make a good faith effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving substance use disorder treatment services from the provider.

-American Indian and Alaska Native individuals who are eligible for Medi-Cal and reside in counties that have opted into the Drug Medi-Cal Organized Delivery System county, can also receive Drug

-Medi-Cal Organized Delivery System county services through Indian Health Care Providers that have the necessary Drug Medi-Cal certification.
+American Indian and Alaska Native individuals who are eligible for Medi-Cal and reside in counties that have opted into the Drug Medi-Cal Organized Delivery System County, can also receive Drug Medi-Cal Organized Delivery System County services through Indian Health Care Providers that have the necessary Drug Medi-Cal certification.

-Once I Find a Provider, Can the Drug Medi-Cal Organized Delivery System County-Tell The Provider What Services I Get?
+Once I Find A Provider, Can The Drug Medi-Cal Organized Delivery System County Tell The Provider What Services I Get?

-You, your provider, and the Drug Medi-Cal Organized Delivery System county are all involved in deciding what services you need to receive through the county by following the access criteria for Drug Medi-Cal Organized Delivery System services.
+You, your provider, and the Drug Medi-Cal Organized Delivery System County are all involved in deciding what services you need to receive through the county by following the access criteria for Drug Medi-Cal Organized Delivery System services.
 Sometimes the county will leave the decision to you and the provider.
-Other times, the Drug Medi-Cal Organized Delivery System county may require your provider to demonstrate the reasons the provider thinks you need a service before the service is provided.
-The Drug Medi-Cal Organized Delivery System county must use a qualified professional to do the review.
+Other times, the Drug Medi-Cal Organized Delivery System County may require your provider to demonstrate the reasons the provider thinks you need a service before the service is provided.
+The Drug Medi-Cal Organized Delivery System County must use a qualified professional to do the review.

 This review process is called a plan authorization process.
 Prior authorization for services is not required except for residential and inpatient services (excluding withdrawal management services).
-The Drug Medi-Cal Organized Delivery System county's authorization process must follow specific timelines.
+The Drug Medi-Cal Organized Delivery System County's authorization process must follow specific timelines.

 For a standard authorization, the plan must make a decision on your provider's request within 14 calendar days.